 An unconfirmed list of upcoming Star Wars movies/TV series indicates that Edwards' project is a Boba Fett movie, due to arrive in 2016; as we've discussed in the past, including on this week's Edge of Tomorrow-centered installment of the Screen Rant Underground Podcast, that idea sounds all the more reasonable, looking at Edwards' previous body of work.
 Both his Godzilla reboot and indie debut feature, Monsters, boil down to character dramas in fantastical circumstances, shined to a polish, yet also somewhat gritty in tone - an approach that would also lend itself to a movie about a space bounty hunter, arguably.

 For the time being, though, that analysis is mostly speculative is nature, so it should be taken as such.
 Now that we know where Edwards will be shooting his Star Wars film, however, the next significant update should involve some confirmed plot details, character information, and/or casting news, ahead of shooting getting started at Pinewood Studios next year.

-Star Wars: Episode VII is slated to hit theaters on December 18th, 2015, with the first Star Wars spinoff expected to follow sometime in 2016.What Daniel Radcliffe Could Look Like As Wolverine
+Star Wars: Episode VII is slated to hit theaters on December 18th, 2015, with the first Star Wars spinoff expected to follow sometime in 2016.Disney Drops Fox's Mouse Guard Movie, May Land at Another Studio

 Leave A Comment